bramses/commonplace-bot/README.md

 #### Computer Science

 While libraries have been around for centuries, computer science is a much newer field.
 Computer science is a field that is only a few decades old, and is still in its infancy, but is directly related to the tradition of books and libraries.
 Why?
 Computer science is the study of information, and how to manipulate it.
+This is quite convenient, because books are a form of information, and libraries are a form of information storage!

 Computer Science has come up with interesting data structures such as trees, hash tables, etc. that has created novel ways to conduct information retrieval and manipulation.
 Certain algorithms could only be "unlocked" by the existence of modern computation.
 These revelations have led to file transfers, the Internet, programming languages and their programs through symbolic translation, and data being treated as a brand new category of value.
 As of yet, these data structures and algorithms have not been applied to the field of books and libraries, outside of retrieval.